Anticipating marriage during the school year?

 If you anticipate marriage between now and the end of the coming school year, consider the following points before submitting your Free Application for Federal Student Aid (FAFSA):

-- Your eligibility for Federal Pell Grants and Subsidized Stafford Loans depends in large measure on how much financial need the FAFSA says you have.
+Updating your marital status doesn’t guarantee eligibility for a Pell Grant or Subsidized Stafford Loan.
+This is determined by how much financial need the FAFSA says you have.

-- Students who are independent, according to the FAFSA definition, do not report parental income on the FAFSA.
-Therefore, independent students frequently, but not always, appear to have more financial need and may be more likely to be eligible for grants and subsidized loans.
+If you are independent according to the FAFSA definition, you won’t report parental income on the FAFSA.
+This may make you more likely to qualify for grants and subsidized loans depending on the information you include for yourself and your spouse in the FAFSA.
 (To determine your FAFSA dependency status, go to www.fafsa.ed.gov, login, and select "Determine Your Dependency Status".)

-- If you are currently dependent and will become independent after your anticipated marriage in the coming school year, we recommend that you carefully consider whether or not you should wait to file your FAFSA until after you are married.
+If you are dependent and will become independent after marriage in the coming school year, we recommend that you carefully consider whether you should wait to file your FAFSA until after you are married.